DevVlady/ResponsivenessPortfolio/README.md

 ## Technologies

-Technologies, applications, and programs used in this project are HTML5, CSS3, & JavaScript
+Technologies, applications, and programs used in this project are HTML5 & CSS3

 ## Questions